 As some of you will know, I’m now a Happiness Engineer at Automattic!
 Automattic is the company behind WordPress.com, Jetpack, Simplenote and lots more.
 And what is a Happiness Engineer?
 You might have visions of me painting rainbows while riding a unicorn.
-Almost, but not quiet.
+Not quite.
 I work remotely, helping people to use WordPress.com and other Automattic products.

 I left my full time job as a web designer in April 2016.
 I was no longer feeling fulfilled in my work and a rubbish commute was starting to take its toll.
 Scott encouraged me to take some time out and think about what I really wanted to do, which seemed like a scary prospect at the time but I’m glad I did it.
 To be honest I had no idea what came next so I freelanced for a few months with the future at the back of my mind.

 Automattic had been on my radar for a while and one job in particular really stood out to me — Happiness Engineer.
 Find me a better job title and I’ll eat both of my socks.
 I loved the idea of helping people do great things with WordPress and benefit from using it as much as I have.